Giving customers confidence their branding will come out as expected on their custom swag.

 If we enabled a self-serve color matching feature, then sales reps would be able to spend less time helping customers with color matching and post-order error resolution.

-I connected early with the product manager and engineering to ask questions and review basic wireframes that illustrated potential solutions.
-It was essential to understand and align on what was and wasn't possible based on technical limitations and time constraints.
+I connected early with the product manager and engineering to ask questions and review wireframes that illustrated potential solutions to help us align on the requirements.
+It was essential to understand what was and wasn't possible based on technical limitations and time constraints.

-We also discussed pricing and agreed it was important to create transparency around the price throughout the experience to ensure price conscious customers could make an informed decision.
+It was important to create transparency around the price throughout the experience so all users would know the full price up front and to ensure price conscious customers could make an informed decision.

 Usability testing was done to validate functionality and clarity of the high fidelity designs.
 While the process was easy for users looking to ensure a Pantone match, there were some tweaks needed to ensure maximum clarity and price transparency.